 We all love the idea of having someone special in our lives.
 Someone to greet us after work, to cuddle us when we are sad and someone to share all our future hopes and dreams with.
 A person who loves us unconditionally and vice versa.
 In an ideal world, we would all have one person and that one person wouldn’t be so difficult to find.
-Personally, I love the ‘idea’ of being loved and to having someone metaphorically there for me.
-I have always wanted that support and union but sadly I feel it is drilled into us (especially young girls) that you need to find your Disney prince, setting unrealistic goals and views of how relationship/love should be.
-I know that a part of me has always viewed love like a Disney movie and it’s why I am single.
+Personally, I love the ‘idea’ of being loved and to have someone metaphorically there for me.
+I have always wanted that support and union but sadly I feel it is drilled into us (especially young girls) that you need to find your Disney prince, setting unrealistic expectations and views of how relationship/love should be.
+I know that a part of me has always viewed love like a Disney movie and that’s why I am single.